-Editor's note: This clause will include the topics for further consideration as work progresses for the specific KI#Z. Eventually this clause should only contain topics for further consideration that did not result in agreements (i.e. in agreed principle(s) in a clause 7.1.Z) and can either be then marked as not pursued or postponed to a future Release.
+Editor's note: This clause will include the topics for further consideration as work progresses for the specific KI#2.
+Eventually this clause should only contain topics for further consideration that did not result in agreements (i.e. in agreed principle(s) in a clause 7.1.2) and can either be then marked as not pursued or postponed to a future Release.

+The following topics/principles are for further consideration: